Iranian-Swedish Expert in Emergency Disaster Medicine

 On December 25, 2016, when his interrogators threatened him with a harsh sentence, Djalali began one of several hunger strikes.
 According to his wife, “[H]e says that if they are going to execute him he prefers to die under hunger strike.”

-Djalali also reportedly lost 24 kilograms due to his hunger strike.
+Djalali also reportedly lost 24 kilograms (almost 53 pounds) due to his hunger strike.

 Djalali’s wife stated that he had been moved on July 29, 2019, from Evin to an undisclosed location where he was in solitary confinement, watched by a camera.

-The regime hasn’t even temporarily released Djalali as the dangerous COVID19 virus has ravaged Iran, killing over 26,000 people (according to the Iranian regime’s official statistics; a BBC investigation indicted the actual number may be almost triple that) as of October 1, 2020.
+The regime hasn’t even temporarily released Djalali as the dangerous COVID19 virus has ravaged Iran, killing over 62,000 people as of March 27, 2021.
 Inmates living in appalling conditions in Iran’s prison system are at particular risk of contracting the virus.
 As of April 3, 2020, Iran had released a reported 100,000 some-odd prisoners, presumably to reduce the population density in its prisons and thereby minimize the spread of the virus, but Ahmadreza Djalali remains in prison, simultaneously awaiting execution and at risk of contracting and dying of coronavirus.

 Charges, Trial, and Sentencing